 9. Even the best measures are subject to corruption or goal diversion.

 Where there are rewards or punishments there will be drawbacks.
-All too rarely do those in authority consider the possible results of imposing metrics.
+All too rarely do those in authority think through the possible unintended consequences of imposing metrics.
 If you expect teachers to welcome students to each lesson at the classroom door will this make them more likely to ignore bullying or other social problems because they just don’t have time to deal with them?
 If you ask teachers to record behaviour infractions on a computer system will they end up ignoring bad behaviour because they haven’t got the time to log every incident?
-These unintended consequences don’t mean we should measure or check anything, but they do mean we should think carefully about what we might be incentivising people to do.
+These unintended consequences don’t mean we should never measure or check anything, but they do mean we should think carefully about what we might be incentivising people to do.

 Tip: Try to anticipate problems and think, What would I do if was a busy, main scale teacher on a 6 period day and someone asked me to comply with this system?

 10. What are the limits of what is possible?

 Not every problem has a solution and an even smaller number of problems can be solved with metrics.
 Not everything can be improved through measurement and not everything that can be measure can be improved.
 Often by gather data we end up making problems seem more pressing without actually coming any closer to a solution.
 Metrics have their uses but they are but a single arrow in your leadership quiver.
 Human conversations, patience, humility and warmth may go a long way to smoothing over what databases and spreadsheets only exacerbate.

 Tip: Be clear on what you can and can’t solve.
 You can almost always find ways to make the lives of those you lead more pleasant.